-Close partnerships with startup enablers across different regions in Germany play a vital role in our mission to help Singapore startups and SMEs land successfully in Germany.
+Close partnerships with startup enablers across different regions in Germany play a vital role in our mission to help Singapore startups and SMEs gain market access successfully in Germany.
 We recently held a webinar for our Scaler8 startups to get acquainted with the opportunities and support available for foreign startups in the Bavarian, Frankfurt, and Berlin ecosystems.
 Read on for some key regional insights!

 “Bavaria is mostly known for its strength in car manufacturing, with corporates open to collaborate with startups, e.g. on the future of automotive assembly, but the state is open for innovation in all sectors.” – Andreas Fischer, Senior Manager Investor Services, Invest in Bavaria